cloudylai/ML_Final/README.md

 ![image1](https://github.com/cloudylai/ML_Final/blob/master/images/framework_1.png)

 ## Result
 The tables below demonstrate the scores of BiDAF and R-NET; in particular, we use F1-scores to measure the overlay between the predicted intervals and the true intervals of answers.
 The results show that standard BiDAF and R-NET achieve the similar scores in testing set.
 We also try many adjustments to R-NET and BiDAF.
-In our experiments, provided with POS-tagging information, POS BiDAF improve the performance of BiDAF significantly.
+In our experiments, provided with POS-tagging information, POS BiDAF outperforms BiDAF significantly.
 ![image2](https://github.com/cloudylai/ML_Final/blob/master/results/table_4.png)

 ![image3](https://github.com/cloudylai/ML_Final/blob/master/results/table_7.png)